Minnesota All Star Prospects

 Story #1 Out - In Comes the Substitute

 Well, that first dog wouldn’t hunt.
 The "They Stole the Legion Brand" story was phony.
 It barely lasted a phone call.
-Schaub could not defend it, even though he had been part of the creation of the fake story.
+Schaub could not defend it.

-So, on November 5th or 6th, Director Randy trotted out a new justification for their drastic actions.
+So, on or about November 5th, Director Randy trotted out a new justification for their drastic actions.
 Schaub told Mr. C. that some board members felt Barron and Perry were 'caustic'.
 Mostly Barron.
-They don’t want him, and we don’t want Perry either.
 Schaub said he was offended, too.

-Who was "caustic"?
+• Who was "caustic"?
 When?
 What words?
-What "cvaustic" justified their actions?
+What "caustic" justified their actions?

 Schaub Told A Completely Different Story at the Beginning - September 24th